According to a study conducted by the Northridge Group, only 46% of consumers reported the resolution of their customer service need within an hour.

 Each type of software has benefits for customer service.
 It can help many customers right there on the page.
 You won’t have to pull too many resources or create large wait times.

 ChipBot is a knowledge base software in the form of a help bot.
 The bot operates on every page of your website for maximum support.
-It collects questions, reuses your past answers and provides an array of extra self-service help features.
+There it:

 Zendesk is a help desk software.
 It brings all customer interactions onto one platform.
 It is super easy to keep track of support requests and answer questions as soon as possible.
 Their top features are the ticketing system and community forums.